 Waters closed to netting

-Recreational worm digging is banned on the foreshores between Lota Creek and the rock groyne near the northern end of Wynnum North Esplanade for a distance of 100 m from the foreshore rock wall.
-Between Cedar Street and Charlotte Street the closure extends from the foreshore rock wall to the low water mark.
+Recreational worm digging is banned on the foreshores between the northern bank of Lota Creek and the rock groyne near the northern end of Wynnum North Esplanade for a distance of 100 m from the foreshore rock wall.
+Between Cedar Street and Charlotte Street, the closure extends from the foreshore rock wall to the low water mark.